 (Emphasis added.)
-Properly discharging the above statutory duties necessarily entails the Board's approval of all expenditures of Township funds prior to the actual disbursement.
+Properly discharging the above statutory duties necessarily entails proper financial management, which calls for the Board's approval of all expenditures of District funds.
+Such Board approval should be prior to the actual disbursement, if possible, or at the next District Board meeting.

 As a public body, moreover, the Board is subject to the provisions of the Open Meetings Act, which is set out at Neb.
 Rev. Stat. § 84-1407 (Reissue 2014) et seq.
-Per Neb.
+In particular, Neb.
 Rev. Stat. § 84-1413(1) (2021 Neb.
-Laws, LB 83, § 13) public bodies, including Township Boards, are required to "keep minutes of all meetings," showing, among other things, "the substance of all matters discussed."
+Laws, LB 83, § 14) requires public bodies, including Boards, to "keep minutes of all meetings," showing, among other things, "the substance of all matters discussed."

-Furthermore, a good internal control plan and sound business practices require procedures to ensure that the Board approves all expenditures and business transactions of the Township prior to payment.
+Furthermore, a good internal control plan and sound business practices require procedures to ensure that the Board approves, in a timely fashion, all expenditures and business transactions of the District.
 Those same procedures should ensure also that the Board documents such approval in its meeting minutes, specifying the name of each payee, the exact amount of any disbursement, and the specific purpose of the payment.